oampo/thinkful-projects/guidelines.md

 For each step, link to content that explains the concepts, tools, or skills the student needs to complete that step.
 For example, you could close a milestone with language like: "if you need help with either step, review [Simple Express servers and Request parameters](https://courses.thinkful.com/node-001v4/assignment/2.1.1)."

 Students should be able to complete individual milestones in a single sitting.
 Your first milestone, in particular, should take half an hour or less to complete.
-Big, complex initial milestones are a sign that the project is overly complex too difficult for students to get started with.
+Big, complex initial milestones are a sign that the project is overly complex or too difficult for students to begin.

 You can increase the difficulty of a project by adding bonus milestones.
 This helps keep the core project simple and is a great way for students to personalize their project or explore related concepts.
 See [Space Jam: Save NASA Using External API's](https://github.com/Thinkful-Ed/thinkful-projects/blob/master/node/external_apis/NASA.md) for a great example of layering complexity with bonus milestones.